HEPData/hepdata/hepdata/templates/analyses_schema/1.0.0/readme.md

 ### Additional unknown fields
 Apart from the fields mentioned above, the standard allows for any number of additional fields.
-These are however not standardised are not being being checked by the schema.
+These are however not standardised and not checked by the schema.

 ## Examples